flightphp/docs/content/en/learn/extending.md

 Keep in mind that mapped methods have precedence over registered classes.
 If you declare both using the same name, only the mapped method will be invoked.

-## PDO Helper Class

-Flight comes with a helper class for PDO.
-It allows you to easily query your database with all the prepared/execute/fetchAll() wackiness.
-It greatly simplifies how you can query your database.
-See [PdoWrapper](/awesome-plugins/pdo-wrapper) for more information.